EBR public schools cancel class on Monday, superintendent says students will be back in school Tuesday

 East Baton Rouge public schools have been plagued with transportation issues, especially after an Aug.
 17 school board decision to give bus drivers a stipend of $9,500.
 Although the drivers would be making more money, they want a permanent raise instead of a one-time payment.

 The following day, 196 bus drivers called out sick.
 Classes were delayed for hours.
-High school and middle school hours were shortened and students were dismissed by 1:25 p.m.
+High school and middle school classes were shortened and students were dismissed by 1:25 p.m.

-A release sent by EBRPSS not single out transportation as the cause of the cancelation, but said leadership will meet with "employee groups who have expressed challenges to their roles."
+A release sent by EBRPSS did not single out transportation as the cause of the cancelation, but said leadership will meet with "employee groups who have expressed challenges to their roles."

 During a press conference on Sunday, Superintendent Sito Narcisse said students will be back in class on Tuesday.